VivekAshar/ImpCalc/1_Requirements/README.md

 RLC circuits have many applications as oscillator circuits.
 Radio receivers and television sets use them for tuning to select a narrow frequency range from ambient radio waves.
 In this role, the circuit is often referred to as a tuned circuit.

 ## Cost and Features
-* The utility is developed using open-source tools.
+* The utility is developed using open-source tools and hence doesn't incur any cost.
 #### Features:
-* User intutive CLI with multiple menu's.
+* User intuitive CLI with multiple menu's.
 * Works in both linux and windows.
 * Can calculate Series Combination for:
     a.
 Equivalent Resistance